gofynd/fdk-client-kotlin/documentation/platform/CONTENT.md

 | body | [ScheduleSchema](#ScheduleSchema) | yes | Request body |

-Use this API to edit the duration, i.e. start date-time and end date-time of an announcement.
-Moreover, you can enable/disable an announcement using this API.
+Modify the scheduling of a specific announcement.

 *Returned Response:*